BobBurns/ariolimon/tools/mymetrics/README.md

 "critical": "5:"},
 ```

-Note that you cannot use some characters like / in the name parameter
+Note that you cannot use some characters like / in the name parameter.
+The mux
+regexp is [a-zA-Z0-9_-]+

 Happy Monitoring!